 Alongside his commercial activities, he has been consistently involved with charitable and educational organisations, including The Leadership Trust, Kisharon, Yad Vashem UK Foundation, Saving Faces and many others.

-Simon feels privileged to join as Chairman of Gingerbread, the organisation representing and supporting single parents in England and Wales, and to have the opportunity to share his relevant knowledge and experience.
+Simon feels privileged to act as Chairman of Gingerbread, the organisation representing and supporting single parents in England and Wales, and to have the opportunity to share his relevant knowledge and experience.

 I am a finance professional with over 25 years' experience in the private sector.
 I have worked as an investment banker in the City of London, a venture capitalist in California and a Finance Director in various technology companies across Europe.

 I am passionate about all things around parenting and parenthood.
 I am the proud father of an adopted son and I work as a family counsellor, registered with UKCP and the CNHC, supporting parents in my private practice and various not-for-profit settings.